Alternatives to animal testing

 - The anaesthetic effect of laughing gas was discovered when someone accidentally cut their leg while under the influence of the gas.
 An American dentist then confirmed the effects on himself while having a tooth removed.

-- Crude skin allergy tests in guinea pigs only predict human reactions 72% of the time.
-But a combination of chemistry and cell-based alternative methods has been shown to accurately predict human reactions90% of the time.
+- Crude skin allergy tests in guinea pigs and mice only predict human reactions 72% and 82% of the time, respectively.
+But a combination of chemistry and cell-based alternative methods has been shown to accurately predict human reactions more than 90% of the time.

 - The notorious Draize skin irritation test in rabbits can only predict human skin reactions 60% of the time.
 But using reconstituted human skin is up to 86% accurate.